mridubhatnagar/blogs-backup/cl0lfkhcu03xss8nvfp0y5br6.md

 1. Suppose the only thing that matters to you is brand name.
 Out of the list of colleges that you can choose from pick the college that is a brand.
 2. If the placement and a good alumni network are what you value.
 Then choose the one which offers that.
 Let go of the brand name.
 And, other factors as they are of lower importance to you.

-## What if you land in the wrong college?
+## What if you land in the wrong college.
+Then what?
 There are trade-offs sure.
 But, nothing ground-breaking happens.
 You can make your way through.

 - Make good friends.
 Learn from them.